 Clashes or classes already full

 - Choose a class on another time or day.
-You could try checking the University class timetable to get a calendar view of all your options.
+You can try checking the University class timetable to get a calendar view of all your options.

-- check the online lecture schedule to see if your lecture is being recorded.
-Some faculties let you leave the lecture unallocated in your timetable.
+- Some faculties let you leave the activity unallocated in your timetable.
 Others force you to include the clash.

 - Change your unit enrolment in WES: